 First of all, if you plan to use tracking technology on your website, the vendor needs to be a business associate of your organization.
 In these circumstances, covered entities must ensure that the disclosures made to such vendors are permitted by the Privacy Rule and enter into a business associate agreement (BAA) that outlines how PHI will be protected.

 Think carefully about what data needs to be collected and why.
 In other industries, collecting user data and selling it to third parties or using it in advertising efforts is very common.
 Healthcare marketers must be more intentional in using online tracking technologies and take additional steps to ensure the data is processed and transmitted securely.
 Do not install tracking pixels without careful consideration.
-As many hospital systems learned last winter, failing to do so can have profound privacy and compliance implications.
+As many hospital systems learned, failing to do so can have profound privacy and compliance implications.

-If you want to follow up with patients who browsed your website for available appointments, you must ensure their data is secure from when it is collected through transmission to other systems.
+If you want to follow up with patients who browsed your website for available appointments, you must ensure their data is secure from when it is collected through the transmission to other systems.
 For example, a patient may enter their name, email address, phone number, and desired appointment time into an online form.
 When they click “Submit,” where and how is this data transmitted and stored?
 As they browse the available appointments and doctors, your system may log which web pages they visit and store them in a CRM, CDP, or another platform.
 If they leave without making an appointment, what do you do with the data you collect?
 If you transmit this data to other advertising or marketing platforms, you will also need business associate agreements with those vendors.
 As you can see, it can get complicated very quickly.

 HIPAA-Compliant Marketing Technology

 LuxSci’s Secure Form and Secure Marketing technologies offer a few ways to address the patient privacy issues associated with online data collection and transmission.
-Our fully HIPAA-compliant solutions enable you to securely collect data on your website and use email to engage prospects.
+Our fully HIPAA-compliant solutions enable you to securely collect data on your website and use secure email to engage prospects.
 Contact our sales team to learn more today.